WeShap: Weak Supervision Source Evaluation with Shapley Values: Experiments

 \subsection{LF Evaluation}

 In assessing LF quality, we confront the challenge posed by the varying scales of LF evaluation metrics.
 To standardize this process, we implement the following methodology: initially, we arrange LFs in descending order based on their evaluation metrics, mitigating the influence of scale discrepancies.
 Subsequently, we adopt an iterative approach where we progressively select the top-p LFs and utilize them to train both the label and downstream models.
-Our evaluation commences with the top-10 LFs and incrementally expands the LF subset size at intervals of 10, until encompassing all LFs within the dataset.
-Subsequently, we present the average accuracy of the downstream model on the test set across these iterations in Table \ref{tab:lf-rank}.
+Our evaluation commences with the top-10 LFs and incrementally expands the LF subset size at intervals of 10 until it encompasses all LFs within the dataset.
+We present the average accuracy of the downstream model on the test set across these iterations in Table \ref{tab:lf-rank}.
+As this evaluation process requires training the downstream model repeatedly, which is time-consuming for the fine-tuning scenario, we only evaluated the feature-extraction scenario for the LF ranking experiments.

-Consequently, visualizing the number of selected LFs on the X-axis against the corresponding downstream model accuracy on the Y-axis yields a curve, and the average accuracy effectively represents the area under this curve.
-We conduct each experiment five times with distinct seeds and report the averaged outcomes.
-Theoretically, superior evaluation metrics would prioritize helpful LFs at the top, thereby enhancing downstream model accuracy across successive iterations and yielding a larger area under the accuracy curve.
-Note that the primary purpose of this experiment is to evaluate WeShap's ability of ranking more helpful LFs on top of more harmful ones, which is analogous to the document ranking problem in information retrieval \cite{liu2009learning}, instead of selecting the best LF subset based on the computed WeShap values.
-The method for selecting the best LF subset to improve PWS pipeline accuracy will be introduced in Section \ref{sec:pws-revision}.

-As depicted in Table \ref{tab:lf-rank}, WeShap values excel in ranking beneficial LFs.
-Particularly noteworthy is its performance when coupled with the MV-KNN model choice within the PWS pipeline, outperforming other metrics across 8 out of 10 evaluated datasets, and demonstrating comparable performance to the best-performing metric on the IMDB dataset.
-However, it is worth noting that WeShap's performance is closer to random on the TREC dataset, potentially attributable to the inferior performance of the Sentence-BERT encoder on this specific dataset, as reported in \cite{reimers2019sentencebert}.
-Across all evaluated datasets, WeShap surpasses alternative evaluation metrics by a margin exceeding 3.2 points, affirming its efficacy in LF evaluation.